mark-hartmann/planck/README.md

 If no value could be found for nullable parameters, null is passed.
 If no value could be found for optional parameters, the default value is passed.

+**Referenced parameters are NOT supported**, you have to register such entries using the `set` method.